sagivba/linux_things/conde_commands.md

-# topics for learnning
+# topics for learning
-how do I know .condarc location is centeral .condarc possible can I include| source condarc into my .condarc
+1.  how do I know .condarc location
+2. is central .condarc possible
+3. can I include| source condarc into my .condarc
+4. how to change prompt after source activate to show only the name of the environment and not the path